- Code for Crown Prosecutors - Considerations

 - the offence has a clear racial motive.

-The court will determine the value based upon representations made by the parties.
+The court will have regard to any representations made by the prosecutor and the accused to determine value.
 If the property is beyond repair, the value will be the replacement cost on the open market at the time the damage was caused.
 If the property is repairable, then the value will be the cost of repair or replacement, whichever is the lesser.

-Where for any reason the value is unclear and the court is not certain whether it exceeds the relevant sum (£5,000), it must explain to the defendant that he or she can agree to summary trial.
-If there is consent to summary trial, the court's powers are limited by the provisions of Section 33 MCA and the defendant may not be committed for sentence.
+Where the court is not certain that the value exceeds the relevant sum (£5,000), it must explain to the defendant that they can agree to summary trial.
+If there is consent to summary trial, the court's powers are limited by the provisions of s.33 MCA 1980 and the defendant may not be committed for sentence.
 If the defendant agrees, the court will proceed to hear the case.
 If the defendant does not agree, the court proceeds to determine mode of trial in the ordinary way.

-The working of Section 22 MCA follows that contained in rule 9 Indictment Rules 1971.
+The working of s.22 MCA 1980 follows that contained in Part 9 of the Criminal Procedure Rules.
 The courts usually interpret offences of the same or similar character to mean two or more criminal damage charges that are to be considered by the court.
-"Charged on the same occasion" means being put to the defendant in court on the same occasion.
-Otherwise charges initiated by summons would be excluded, as would an attempt by the prosecution to avoid election for trial by bringing the defendant to court on different dates for each offence.
+"Charged on the same occasion" means, being put to the defendant in court on the same occasion.
+Otherwise, charges initiated by summons would be excluded, as would an attempt by the prosecution to avoid election for trial by bringing the defendant to court on different dates for each offence.

 If the damage is committed by fire, the offence is charged as arson with intent or being reckless as to whether the life of another would be thereby endangered.

 Where the aggravated form of damaging property/arson is charged, specific counts should be preferred, as follows: